 This 10 day Big Sur road trip itinerary takes you from San Diego along the California coastline and up the famous Highway 1.
-As you head north, you will see the coastline go from warm beaches to jagged rocks and wind-swept sand dunes.
-This trip is great for exploring the cute towns that line the coast and walking along the beaches.
+Heading north from San Diego, you will see the coastline go from warm beaches to jagged rocks and wind-swept sand dunes.
+There are pleanty of cute surf towns to explore on your way up and great campgrounds right on the ocean.